sphinx-doc/sphinx/Doc-3k/reference/datamodel.rst

    .. note::

       ``del x`` doesn't directly call ``x.__del__()`` --- the former decrements the reference count for ``x`` by one, and the latter is only called when ``x``'s reference count reaches zero.
 Some common situations that may prevent the reference count of an object from going to zero include: circular references between objects (e.g., a doubly-linked list or a tree data structure with parent and child pointers); a reference to the object on the stack frame of a function that caught an exception (the traceback stored in ``sys.exc_info()[2]`` keeps the stack frame alive); or a reference to the object on the stack frame that raised an unhandled exception in interactive mode (the traceback stored in ``sys.last_traceback`` keeps the stack frame alive).
 The first situation can only be remedied by explicitly breaking the cycles; the latter two situations can be resolved by storing ``None`` in ``sys.last_traceback``.
       Circular references which are garbage are detected when the option cycle detector is enabled (it's on by default), but can only be cleaned up if there are no Python- level :meth:`__del__` methods involved.
-Refer to the documentation for the :mod:`gc` module (XXX reference: ../lib/module-gc.html) for more information about how :meth:`__del__` methods are handled by the cycle detector, particularly the description of the ``garbage`` value.
+Refer to the documentation for the :mod:`gc` module for more information about how :meth:`__del__` methods are handled by the cycle detector, particularly the description of the ``garbage`` value.

    .. warning::